dillonbaxendell/ui-engineering-assessment/README.md

 I am viewing the Upcoming Events page while logged in as any user

 **WHEN**:
-I click on the second “Table view” button, then I will see all of the Upcoming Events displayed as a basic Element Plus table with the following columns:
+I click on the second “Table view” button, then I will see all of the Upcoming Events displayed as a table with the following columns:
 - Event Name
 - Description
 - Start Date